Marie Brett and Philip Connaughton with the Dementia Carers Campaign Network

 Marie then worked with dance artist and choreographer Philip Connaughton, to bring these stories to life through dance and movement.
 They worked together online from opposite ends of the country using video chat, due to Covid-19 public health rules preventing travel.
-Marie shared her research, reading material notes, aspects of carers’ stories and the beginnings of new written narratives, and Philip made a series of creative responses to these materials though his body.
-Together they developed a series of performative responses and presented these as work-in-progress at IMMA’s People’s Pavilion during the summer of 2020 when carers attended and fed back into the developmental process.
+Marie shared her research, reading material notes, aspects of carers’ stories and the beginnings of new written narratives, and Philip made a series of creative responses to these materials through his body.
+Together they developed a series of performative responses and presented these as work-in-progress at the People’s Pavilion in the Irish Museum of Modern Art during the summer of 2020 when carers attended and fed back into the developmental process.
 Additionally, Philip and Marie met the carers online and kept in contact by video chat.

 The project resulted in two distinct art pieces and a series of online and in-person developmental and collaborative activities; plus, a bespoke website with supporting contextual materials, including a photographic series and a catalogue with three contextual essays.